 - 1. The compulsory and elective courses may include skills trainings. - 2.
 Skills trainings and project meetings are mandatory.
-In addition, each student is expected to participate actively (as defined in the course manual) in execution of educational tasks within the project and to cooperate actively with their group in order to successfully finish the project. - 3.
-Students who have not met the requirements in Article 4.5.2 and/or students whose absence or inactivity during the course has been marked as inexcusable by the course coordinator and/or students that have a substandard contribution to the group work will not receive a pass for the project concerned
+In addition, each student is expected to participate actively (as defined in the course manual) in execution of educational tasks within the project and cooperate with the group to complete the project successfully. - 3.
+Students who have not met the requirements in Article 4.5.2 and/or students whose absence or inactivity during the course has been marked as inexcusable by the course coordinator and/or students that have a substandard contribution to the group work will not receive a pass for the skills training or project concerned

-SECTION 5 EXAMS AND ASSESSMENT
+SECTION 5 EXAMS AND ASSESSMENTS